scottbrodersen/homegym/docs/mkdocs/src/analyze.md

 <br /><img src="../img/chart_volume.png" width="700" />

+This chart shows a general upward trend over time, as well as significant fluctuations from workout to workout.

 The type of volume that is defined for an exercise determines how it is aggregated:

 - Counts: total number of reps